elastos/Elastos/Carrier/README.md

 With CMake, Elastos Carrier can be cross-compiled to run on Android as a target platform, while compilation is carried out on Ubuntu / Debian / Linux host.

-**Prerequisite**: Android NDK 'android-ndk-r16b' or higher must be downloaded onto the host Linux based host.
+**Prerequisite**: Android NDK 'android-ndk-r16b' or higher must be downloaded onto the Linux based host.
 Android NDKs (such as 'Linux 64-bit (x86)') can be downloaded from https://developer.android.com/ndk/downloads/ .
 Please make sure to extract the downloaded NDK.